Moody Mansion

 When the Great Storm of 1900 swept through Galveston and claimed over 6,000 lives, Moody Mansion stood strong amid the devastation.
 Cotton magnate W.L.
 Moody Jr. seized the opportunity: with most bidders withdrawn after the catastrophe, he acquired the home valued at $100,000 for just $20,000.

-Today, paranormal investigators and visitors report strange noises, cold spots, and objects moving on their own throughout the 20-room museum tour.
-Disembodied footsteps echo through hallways where no one walks.
+Today, paranormal investigators and visitors report strange noises, sudden temperature drops, and objects moving on their own throughout the 20-room museum tour.
+Footsteps echo through hallways where no one walks.
 Many believe that some of the Moody family never truly left their beloved home.

-The lonely ghost of Narcissa Willis is said to stalk the halls and rooms, still wandering the mansion she so desperately wanted in life but could never truly enjoy.
+The lonely ghost of Narcissa Willis stalks the halls and rooms, still wandering the mansion she so desperately wanted in life but could never truly enjoy.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.